Windshield: Safety

 Early windshields were made of ordinary window glass, but that could lead to serious injuries in the event of a crash.
 A series of crashes led up to the development of stronger windshields.
 The most notable example of this is the Pane vs. Ford case of 1917 that decided against Pane in that he was only injured through reckless driving.
 They were replaced with windshields made of toughened glass and were fitted in the frame using a rubber or neoprene seal.
 The hardened glass shattered into many mostly harmless fragments when the windshield broke.
 These windshields, however, could shatter from a simple stone chip.
 "Triplex" glass laminating, however, had been available for windshields in France from 1911 and in Britain from 1912; it was adopted as an accessory by some high-end American auto manufacturers beginning in 1913, and from 1919 to 1929 Henry Ford ordered the use of laminated glass on all of his vehicles.

 Modern, glued-in windshields contribute to the vehicle's rigidity, but the main force for innovation has historically been the need to prevent injury from sharp glass fragments.
 Almost all nations now require windshields to stay in one piece even if broken, except if pierced by a strong force.

-The urethane sealant is protected from UV in sunlight by a band of dark dots called a frit around the edge of the windshield.
-The darkened edge transitions to the clear windshield with smaller dots to minimize thermal stress in manufacturing.
-The same band of darkened dots is often expanded around the rearview mirror to act as a sunshade.
+The urethane sealant is protected from UV in sunlight by a dark ceramic coating called a frit around the edge of the windshield.
+The coating transitions to the clear windshield across a dot matrix halftone pattern to minimize thermal stress in manufacturing.
+The same ceramic coating is often applied around the rearview mirror mount to protect its adhesive.

 On a rainy day, water refraction on aircraft windshields can mislead pilots into believing that they are flying at a higher altitude than they actually are due to the horizon appearing lower than it is.
 This can result in undershooting the runway and become a safety hazard.